The Red and the Black (album)

 The Red and the Black is the debut album by American musician Jerry Harrison, who rose to prominence as a member of the Modern Lovers and Talking Heads.
 It was released in 1981 by Sire Records.
 The track "Things Fall Apart" was released as a 7" single in the UK.
 The track "Slink" was performed live by Talking Heads in 1982.
 The album was reissued in 2023 with a second instrumental mix version for Record Store Day 2023.
+The album was co-produced by and features Nona Hendryx (LaBelle) prominently on background vocals.
+She also co-wrote some of the lyrics.